 Should I see a doctor about hair loss during menopause?

 But the truth is, hair loss does impact your daily life.
-Hair loss can make you feel self-conscious, leading to anxiety and depression.
+It can make you feel self-conscious, leading to anxiety and depression.
 What’s more, hair loss is a very real and common menopause symptom that your doctor should know about.
 You have every right to an open discussion with your doctor about treatments for your hair loss.
 You’ll find some of those options below.

-Are there treatments for hair loss during menopause?
+Are there treatments for hair loss?

-- Minoxidil is one of the most popular hair loss treatments (Rogaine is the best-known brand of minoxidil) and 60% of women have reported regrowth while using it.
+- Minoxidil is one of the most popular hair loss treatments (Rogaine is the best-known brand of minoxidil) and 60 percent of women have reported regrowth while using it.
 It’s applied directly to the scalp on a regular basis.
 One of the complaints about minoxidil is that it takes a long time to work — at least two months or more.
-And unfortunately, minoxidil doesn’t fully restore your hair’s original thickness.
+And minoxidil doesn’t fully restore your hair’s original thickness.

 - Oral medications like spironolactone are sometimes used for women who haven’t been successful with minoxidil.
 They can block the androgen hormones that often cause hair loss in women.
 They do come with a few side effects, including weight gain, loss of sex drive, depression, and fatigue.

 - Iron supplements are sometimes recommended to women with an iron deficiency who experience hair loss.
-However, while iron supplements work well for combatting an iron deficiency, there is no evidence that they can help women with hair loss during menopause.
+However, while iron supplements work well for combating an iron deficiency, there is no evidence that they can help women with hair loss during menopause.

 What’s more, a healthy diet will provide all of those vitamins naturally.
 If you’re already getting the nutrients you need, you don’t need to take supplements.

-Are there any styling tips for women with thinning hair?
+Got any styling tips for women with thinning hair?